Skip to main content

 On SchoolSeek, we do not directly compare public and independent schools in peer groups, because they operate under fundamentally different funding and regulatory conditions.
 Independent schools are grouped separately in peer comparisons.
 When browsing schools, you can filter by sector (public or independent) to focus your search.

 Whether a school is public or independent is one factor among many.
-A well-resourced Quintile 5 public school may have similar or greater resources than a small independent school.
-Similarly, a community-focused Quintile 1 school may provide a nurturing environment that suits your child better than an expensive alternative.
+Resourcing varies within each sector — a well-funded Quintile 5 public school and a small independent school can sit in similar resource bands.
 Consider location, phase, fees, language, culture, and community fit alongside the public/private distinction.

 All schools in South Africa — public and independent — must be registered with the provincial education department.
 Independent schools must meet national curriculum requirements and submit to departmental quality assurance processes.
 Registration status is recorded in the EMIS database, which is the source of all school data on SchoolSeek.